 - Pages indexed by Google

 - Optimise site speed and performance

-To stop your test site and pages to show up on search engines make sure you noindex the test site.
+To stop your test site and pages to show up on search engines make sure you no index the test site.
 When writing amazing new content for your new site you do not want search engines to index it.
 This is because when the new site is finally published the new pages will show up as duplicates and they’ll possibly negatively affect your rankings as a result.
-In order to do so, you have to add a noindex meta tag to the HTML and make sure the site/pages is/are not blocked by a robots.txt file, as the crawler won’t be able to see the noindex if that is the case.
-To make sure most search engine see the noindex and stop the site from appearing use this meta tag: <meta name=”robots” content=”noindex”>
+In order to do so, you have to add a no index meta tag to the HTML and make sure the site/pages is/are not blocked by a robots.txt file, as the crawler won’t be able to see the no index if that is the case.
+To make sure most search engines see the no index and stop the site from appearing, use this meta tag: <meta name=”robots” content=”noindex”>

-- Don’t delete content or landing pages as old blogs are still relevant in the eyes of search engines as they add credibility and a sense of establishment of the site.
+- Don’t delete content or landing pages as old blogs are still relevant in the eyes of search engines as they add credibility and a sense of the establishment to the site.

 - Don’t forget your analytics code especially if you have an e-commerce or goal oriented website.
 Place the code back in the <head> section of your new site to keep on tracking.

-- Unblock site and let search engines index your pages
+- Unblock your site and let search engines index your pages

 You went through all the struggles of creating a new website and you’ve done all the checks to make sure your SEO work is not only preserved but improved, now it’s time to launch.
 Congratulations, your work is done and your website is better and more efficient than it ever was.
 However, make sure you keep monitoring the new website for crawl errors and your new ranking position, Google Webmasters is a very a useful tool to do this!